IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 ### Configuring iOS project for Google Authentication
 {: #google-auth-ios-googleauth}
 Configure Google integration by updating the `info.plist` file.
 The `info.plist` file is usually in the `Supporting files` folder in your Xcode project.
-You can either edit the file in the properly list editor or with a text editor.
+You can either edit the file in the property list editor or with a text editor.

 * Configure Google integration by adding the following URL schemas to your `info.plist` file.
 	![info.plist file](images/ios-google-infoplist-settings.png)